monsmau/vgsnpaware/README.md

 "VG SNP-Aware is able to reduce the number of accesses to the graph by exploiting the sequential nature of nodes’ IDs.
 The results show that VG SNP-Aware is able to align reads to the graph with a speed-up of 40x with respect to the most popular tool VG.
-The precision of VG SNP-Aware is only slightly lower to that of VG." *under submission
+The precision of VG SNP-Aware is only slightly lower to that of VG." - Paper under submission